Deliacolaco/data-analytics-projects/retail-margin-pricing-optimisation/README.md

 ## Key Findings

-- VIC Furniture is the only loss-making segment (-1.70% weighted margin), driven by cost rather than discounting — cost consumes 97% of revenue, and even eliminating all discounts would only recover $291,791, not enough to fix the segment without supplier renegotiation.
+- VIC Furniture is the only loss-making segment (-1.70% weighted margin), driven by cost rather than discounting: cost consumes 97% of revenue, and even eliminating all discounts would only recover $291,791, not enough to fix the segment without supplier renegotiation.
 - 67.84% of VIC Furniture transactions are discounted at an average depth of 29.74%
 - Profit turns negative for VIC Furniture between 20% and 30% discount
 - The VIC Office Supplies 80% discount tier alone costs $47,376 in total profit loss